Slide Locks Selector & Size Calculator | 15+ Types • Selection Guide

 Simplicity

-No spring mechanism to fail, no cylinder to pick (on non-padlock versions), no key to lose — operational reliability is exceptionally high over decades
+No spring mechanism to fail, no cylinder to pick (on non-padlock versions), no key to lose — reliability is exceptionally high over decades

 Speed

-No key requirement
+No key required

 For internal privacy applications (bathrooms, bedrooms, gates within a property), keyless operation is preferred and appropriate.